 Take an excursion to Mont-Saint-Michel

-Do you know the Wonder on the Mount from the Middle Ages?
+Have you heard of the Merveille sur le mont dating back to the Middle Ages?
 This jewel perched on a rock is a true architectural feat!
-We named the famous Mont-Saint-Michel!
-If you are passing through Normandy and have never visited this magical place, we highly recommend it.
+We’ve named it the famous Mont-Saint-Michel!
+If you’re passing through Normandy and have never visited this magical place, we highly recommend it.

-The ideal is to go there in an organized tour to rest in a bus, relax during the trip to be in shape and enjoy this unique place.
+The ideal way to get there is with an organized tour, so you can sit back on a bus, relax on the way and enjoy this unique place.
 See tour options on Viator or Getyourguide.

-By road, the Mont-Saint-Michel is located at 1h30 from the village of Sainte-Mère-Église and at about 4h from Paris.
-Find here all our advices to go to the Mont-Saint-Michel (car, tours, train…).
+By road, Mont-Saint-Michel is 1.5 hours from the village of Sainte-Mère-Église and around 4 hours from Paris.
+Here you’ll find all our advice on how to get to Mont-Saint-Michel (car, tours, train…).

 Visit the key places of the Landing